Facts About Adult Vaccination

 FACT: More than 50 percent of new hepatitis B cases could be prevented if hepatitis B vaccination were offered routinely to all persons attending sexually transmitted disease clinics and to all correctional facility inmates.

 FACT: By age 50 years, 80 percent of women will be infected with human papillomavirus.
 While most women will clear the virus, some will not.
-The virus causes 70 percent of all cervical cancers.
+HPV causes virtually all cervical cancers, with about 70 percent caused by the HPV types 16 and 18, which are preventable with vaccination.

 FACT: Shingles causes a painful, blistering rash that usually appears on just one side of the body, most often on the torso or face.